foreverphoenix/the-phoenix-flavour/content/manual/setup/clean-install.md

 - Launch Skyrim through Steam.

-A message box will pop up, informing you that Skyrim SE will now be configured based on your hardware.
-If Skyrim is unable to detect your hardware, it is likely because you have a newer graphics card that is not recognised.
+A message box will pop up, informing you that Skyrim will now be configured based on your hardware.
+If the launcher is unable to detect your hardware, this is likely because you have a newer graphics card that is not recognised.
 You can ignore the warning.

 - Click **OK** twice to confirm.
 We will configure the INI files later on.
 - Click the **PLAY** option in the launcher and wait until you are in the Skyrim main menu.